llorllale/llorllale.github.io/_posts/2017-11-05-on-the-proposal-for-data-classes.md

 ---
 layout: post
-title: On the proposal for "Data Classes"
+title: On the proposal for Data Classes
 excerpt: The proposed "data class" semantics for Java will just promote bad design!
 author: George Aristy
 date: '2017-11-05T11:40:00.000-04:00'